JeffersonLab/clara-tests/acceptance/README.md

 All the scripts are designed to run inside the virtual machines (the `install` and `run` scripts are simple ssh wrappers).

-It is recommended to use the _platform_ node to manually run and check Clara commands (or the scripts).
+It is recommended to use the _platform_ node to manually run and check CLARA commands (or the scripts).

     $ vagrant ssh platform